The constant coefficient in precise Laplace asymptotics for gPAM

-Section~\ref{sec:wic_decomp_hessian} starts with a short review of the connection between exponential moments of elements in the second (inhomogeneous) Wiener-It\^{o} chaos and Carleman-Fredholm determinants, followed by the generic formula for~$a_0$ that this correspondence implies in our case~(\thref{prop:sec_wic_carleman}).
+Section~\ref{sec:wic_decomp_hessian} starts with a short review of the connection between exponential moments of elements in the second (inhomogeneous) Wiener--It\^{o} chaos and Carleman--Fredholm determinants, followed by the generic formula for~$a_0$ that this correspondence implies in our case~(proposition~\ref{prop:sec_wic_carleman}).
 In the rest of this section, we compute the chaos decomposition of~$\hat{Q}_\sh$.
-In subsection~\ref{sec:comp_second_chaos}, we show that the Hilbert-Schmidt operator~$A$ that characterises the second chaos component of the Hessian~\mbox{$\hat{Q}_\sh = Q_\sh(\hbz)$} is given by~$Q_\sh$ applied to canonical lifts of Cameron-Martin functions~(up to a constant, see~\thref{prop:Qh_second_chaos}).
-In subsection~\ref{sec:comp_zeroth_chaos}, we define a Hilbert-Schmidt operator~$\tilde{A}$ such that improved regularity of~$\sh$ implies that $q := A - \tilde{A}$ is trace class by Goodman's theorem.
-As a result, we find an explicit formula for~$\hat{Q}_\sh$ that allows to calculate its expected value as a sum of~$\operatorname{Tr}(q)$ and an explicit constant~\mbox{$\lambda \in \R$}~(see~\thref{prop:chaos_decomp_hessian}).
-We close that subsection with the proof of~\thref{thm:main_result}, see~page~\pageref{pf:thm_1}.
+In subsection~\ref{sec:comp_second_chaos}, we show that the Hilbert--Schmidt operator~$A$ that characterises the second chaos component of the Hessian~\mbox{$\hat{Q}_\sh = Q_\sh(\hbz)$} is given by~$Q_\sh$ applied to canonical lifts of Cameron--Martin functions~(up to a constant, see Theorem~\ref{prop:Qh_second_chaos}).
+In subsection~\ref{sec:comp_zeroth_chaos}, we define a Hilbert--Schmidt operator~$\tilde{A}$ such that improved regularity of~$\sh$ implies that $q := A - \tilde{A}$ is trace class by Goodman's Theorem.
+As a result, we find an explicit formula for~$\hat{Q}_\sh$ that allows to calculate its expected value as a sum of~$\operatorname{Tr}(q)$ and an explicit constant~\mbox{$\lambda \in \R$}~(see proposition~\ref{prop:chaos_decomp_hessian}).
+We close that subsection with the proof of theorem~\ref{thm:main_result}, see~page~\pageref{pf:thm_1}.
 In subsection~\ref{subsec:eta}, we establish an approximation result for~$\lambda$ that allows to do computations in practice.

-Appendix~\ref{app:rs_extended} contains auxiliary constructions for regularity structures and appendix~\ref{sec:aux_besov} lists results on multiplication and the action of the heat semigroup in Besov spaces.
+Appendix~\ref{app:rs_extended} contains some new constructions within regularity structures and some references to our companion article~\cite{friz_klose_22} that complement Table~\ref{table:symbols} below.
+Appendix~\ref{sec:aux_besov} lists auxiliary results on Sobolev and Besov spaces, in particular concerning embeddings, multiplication, and the action of the heat semigroup on those spaces.